 Based on the types of cotyledon existing, angiosperms are separated into two classes.
 They are monocotyledons and dicotyledons.
 The dicotyledonous angiosperms have 2 cotyledons in their seeds and the monocotyledonous angiosperms contain 1 cotyledon.

 The monocots have some different features that contain the occurrence of adventitious roots, simple leaves with similar venation, and trimerous flowers.
 The quantity of vascular bundles is more and is closed.
-Some of the examples contain bamboos, banana, sugarcane plants, cereals, lilies etc.
+Some of the examples contain bamboos, bananas, sugarcane plants, cereals, lilies, etc.

 Cryptogams and Phanerogams